MozillaHive/hive-contributor-guide/your_contribution/README.md

 ### Every participant within Hive NYC is an educator and a learner.

-This model of interaction allows youth to curate their own learning experiences.
+This model of interaction allows youth to curate their own learning pathways.
 It also creates opportunities for contributors to experience and discover new roles—including leadership.

 The following three general tiers of engagement have been identified:
 * **Explore**